Mnigos/ai-shoping-list/GROUP_FEATURE_IMPLEMENTATION.md

 2. **As an anonymous user, I want clear guidance to sign up** when trying to create or join groups
 3. **As a user with only a personal group, I want a clean interface** that doesn't overwhelm me with group concepts
 4. **As a user, I want to create a group** so that I can share shopping lists with family/friends
+5. **As a user creating a new group, I want to be asked if I want to transfer my existing shopping list** so I don't lose my current items
-5. **As a group admin, I want to generate shareable invite links** so others can easily join my group
+6. **As a group admin, I want to generate shareable invite links** so others can easily join my group
-6. **As a user, I want to join groups via invite links or codes** without complex invitation flows
+7. **As a user, I want to join groups via invite links or codes** without complex invitation flows
-7. **As a group member, I want to see updates in real-time** when others modify the shopping list
+8. **As a group member, I want to see updates in real-time** when others modify the shopping list
-8. **As a user, I want to switch between groups** to manage different shopping contexts (family, work, etc.)
+9. **As a user, I want to switch between groups** to manage different shopping contexts (family, work, etc.)
-9. **As a group admin, I want to manage group members** including removing members and transferring admin rights
+10. **As a group admin, I want to manage group members** including removing members and transferring admin rights
-10. **As a user, I want to leave a group** when I no longer need access
+11. **As a user, I want to leave a group** when I no longer need access

 ### Technical Architecture